Barolina/Leaflet-GeoMixer/documentation.md

 # GeoMixer-Leaflet Plugin Documentation

 ## GeoMixer Data Structure

 The main entity in GeoMixer in **layer**.
 Each layer has several properties including `ID` and `type`.
 Layer IDs are unique inside one server.
-The main vector types are **vector** and **raster**.
+The main layer types are **vector** and **raster**.

 Each vector layer consists of geometry items.
 Item has `type`, `geometry` and `properties`.

 ## Class L.TileLayer.gmxVectorLayer

-`gmxVectorLayer` class provides interface of drawing GeoMixer vector layers on Leaflet map.
+`gmxVectorLayer` class provides interface for drawing GeoMixer vector layers on Leaflet map.
 APIKey, host ID and layer ID should by provided to load and display layer.

 Instantiation syntax: